vmware-labs/reconciler-runtime/README.md

 - logging the reconcilers activities
 - recording child mutations and errors for the parent resource
 - adapting to child resource changes applied by mutating webhooks
+- adding and clearing of a finalizer, if specified

 The implementor is responsible for:
 - defining the desired resource